chainluber/hugo-product-launch-kickstart/content/_index.md

 ---
 # Wanna try it out?

-We've opened the R&D phase #2 to a small group of passionate motorcyclists like yourself.
 Our first-gen [prototype](#prototype) worked right out-of-the-box and was distributed immediately to a closed group of family & friends.
-We are expanding round two to a larger public audience.
-If you want to be included in this group and get a free Chain Luber, drop us a line at our [contact form](#contact-form "Pre Order") below.
+If you want to try out the Chain Luber today, drop us a line at our [contact form](#contact-form "Pre Order") below.

 ***

 Have we caught your attention?
 We appreciate your feedback at this early stage of our product.
 Do not hesitate to contact us.
-In fact, if your interested, we'd love to send you an early-release of the prototype we built.
+In fact, if your're interested, we'd love to send you an early-release of the prototype we built.

 {{< contact_form id="contact-form" placeholder_name="Name" placeholder_email="Email Address" placeholder_message="Message" button_label="Send ✉️">}}